Yinnerston/Teaser/docs/Teaser/blog/2023-06-19-first-blog-post.md

 # What's coming in June?

-I'm gonna write a monthly blog post planning out what I hope to accomplish each month!
+I'm going to write a monthly blog post planning out what I hope to accomplish each month!
 Here's what coming in June!

 I'm finishing my CS degree at UNSW this year, so I'll be dedicating more time to that than Teaser.
 I also need to find a job, otherwise I can't make rent in Sydney lol.